[Note: Starting this month, we’re publishing the ‘Weekend Poem‘ on Fridays instead of Saturdays.]

 Yet, she was married off at age fifteen, around the time that India gained her Independence, to a much older man, who is believed to also have been an uncle.
 They lived mostly in Bombay and this husband, K Madhava Das, encouraged her literary efforts against lifelong criticism.
 That said, it was both an indulgent and brutal relationship, which she wrote about in ‘My Story: A Memoir‘.

 Her first book of poems, ‘Summer in Calcutta‘, was ground-breaking.
 First, she was a woman writing in English, which, in the early-1960s of post-Independence and nationalistic India, was rare.
-Second, rather than sticking with the nineteenth century poetic traditions and the popular subjects of nationalism, didacticism and sentimental, romanticized love, she preferred Western aesthetics, very similar to the confessional and explicit poetry of her Western counterparts like Plath, Sexton, Duras et al. Of course, all the criticism and dismissive knockdowns provided more grist for the mill as she stood resolutely against the patriarchy, critics and political conservatives through her journalism, poems, fiction, autobiography, etc.
+Second, rather than sticking with the 19th-century poetic traditions and the popular subjects of nationalism, didacticism, and sentimental, romanticized love, she preferred Western aesthetics (similar to the confessional and explicit poetry of her Western counterparts like Plath, Sexton, Duras et al.) Of course, all the criticism and dismissive knockdowns provided more grist for the mill as she stood resolutely up to the patriarchy, critics, and political conservatives with her journalism, poems, fiction, and autobiography.

 If we judge by today’s standards, Das’ oeuvre is certainly uneven and, as much as she may have tried, romanticization and sentimentality do show up all too often.
-But, given that she was entirely self-educated and writing under very different circumstances from today, her work stands out sharply against that of her Indian contemporaries (mostly male).
-And it is not too much of a stretch to suggest that Das is the literary ancestor of that other famous Keralian writer, the Booker-winning and considerably more well-known Arundhati Roy.
+But, given that she was entirely self-educated and writing under very different circumstances from today, her work stands out sharply against that of her Indian (mostly male) contemporaries.
+And it is not too much of a stretch to suggest that Das is one of the literary ancestors of that other famous Keralian writer, the Booker-winning and considerably more well-known Arundhati Roy.